545818924/web_scraping_with_python_code/README.md

+# README
+the example web: http://example.webscraping.com has changed, so the code need some changes to fix the bugs.

+# primary README

 This repository contains source code of examples from the book *Web Scraping with Python*, published by Packt Publishing.
 Examples have been tested with Python 2.7 and depend on: